Smooth rigidity for codimension one Anosov flows: Introduction

 \section{Introduction}

+Let $M$ be a closed smooth Riemannian manifold.
 Recall that a smooth flow $\phi^t\colon M\to M$ is called {\it Anosov} if the tangent bundle admits a $D\phi^t$-invariant splitting $TM=E^s\oplus X\oplus E^u$, where $X$ is the generator of $\phi^t$, $E^s$ is uniformly contracting and $E^u$ is uniformly expanding under $\phi^t$.
 Basic examples of Anosov flows are geodesic flows in negative curvature and suspension flows of Anosov diffeomorphisms.
 If $\dim E^s=1$ then $\phi^t$ is called a {\it codimension one} Anosov flow.